gliu2k/SAP-Datasphere/DataBuilder/Flow.md

 # 1. Replication Flow

-Copy the data from one or multiple (remote) source systems into datasphere(local) at.
+Copy the data from one or multiple (remote) source systems into datasphere(local).
 There is no transformation.

 It is used to copy the data first in a limited time window.